willwang888/HitchhikersBackend/README.md

 # HitchhikersBackend
-Backend of the Hitchhikers long distance ride sharing application, for deployment on Heroku.
+-Backend of the Hitchhikers long distance ride sharing application,